 - Provide a broad introduction to microbiology to non-biologists

 Rather than focus on what an instructor will do in a course, ILOs focus on what learners can achieve, and thereby can shift the focus of instructional design efforts to student learning.
 They can prompt us to ask, "What assignment or learning activity will help my students reach the intended learning outcomes of the course?"
-In this way, ILOs are valuable because they aim to describe what would constitute evidence of student learning — they help instructors think through how best to asses that learning.
+In this way, ILOs are valuable because they aim to describe what would constitute evidence of student learning — they help instructors think through how best to assess that learning.

 Characteristics of effective learning outcomes